Risks & Recovery

 Risks of Facial Surgery

-• Facial surgeries, including eyelid surgery (blepharoplasty), facelifts (rhytidectomy), and nose surgery (rhinoplasty), carry their own set of risks:
+Facial surgeries, including Blepharoplasty (eyelid surgery), carry their own set of risks.

 Each of these risks, while rare, underscores the importance of choosing a highly skilled and experienced cosmetic like Dr. David Ong.
 During your consultation, Dr. Ong will discuss these risks in detail, answer your questions, and help you weigh the benefits and potential complications of your chosen procedure.